B2Bomber2/cse15l-lab-reports/Lab5.md

 <br />
 Anonymous Student:
 <br />
-I got this message when I put my code into the autograder.
+I got this message when I put my code into the auto grader.
 I think it is because
 <br />
 ![Edit the code file to fix the failing test](https://b2bomber2.github.io/cse15l-lab-reports/Photos/lab4-4.png) <br />